patients in dentist waiting room. dental membership plan provider

 Fully personalised plans

 Practice Plan offers fully bespoke membership plans, unlike some other providers.
-Dentists are able to set both the fees and the services provided, although Practice Plan is also able to provide free advice about what plans could look like, based on its experience in seeing which are the most successful.
+Dentists are able to set both the fees and the services provided, although Practice Plan can also provide free advice on what plans could look like, based on its experience of what works best.

 Sliding fees for dentists